 This year, there’ll be a ‘huge’ outdoor ice rink as well as a roller disco, a giant ferris wheel to take in the view, and a fairground full of exciting rides.

-On the culinary side, Street Feast have curated an outstanding line-up of 17 street food providers, including kebabs and cocktails from the Babek Brothers, fried chicken from Mother Clucker and Caribbean flavours from White Men Can’t Jerk, chocolate naughtiness from Love Churros and more besides.
+On the culinary side, Street Feast have curated an outstanding street food market, including kebabs and cocktails from the Babek Brothers, fried chicken from Mother Clucker and Caribbean flavours from White Men Can’t Jerk, chocolate naughtiness from Love Churros and more besides.
 The centerpiece pub, Bar Humbug, will be hosting a series of raucous nights, from a George Michael special to a gospel karaoke party.

 An ‘alternative’ Christmas market will gather London’s quirkiest designers in one space for you to get a grip on your gifting.